Trifluoperazine use while Breastfeeding

 Summary of Use during Lactation

 Limited information indicates that maternal doses of trifluoperazine up to 10 mg daily do not affect the breastfed infant.
 Very limited long-term follow-up data indicate no adverse developmental effects when other phenothiazines are used alone.
-However, combinations of antipsychotic agents can negatively affect development.
+A safety scoring system finds trifluoperazine to be not recommended during breastfeeding.
 Because there is little published experience with trifluoperazine during breastfeeding, other antipsychotic agents may be preferred, especially wile nursing an newborn or preterm infant.

 Maternal Levels.
 Two mothers taking trifluoperazine 5 and 10 mg per day orally had undetectable milk levels (<1 mcg/L) of trifluoperazine.